cuppster/scoremagic/README.md

 scoremagic
 ==========

-mobile web app to help keep score for two players
+A mobile web app build with angularjs to help keep score for two players.